 WRIT 2050: Style and Rhetorical Grammar.
 Be concise.
 Don't split infinitives.
 Write with flow.
 Don't end a sentence with a preposition.
 Avoid the passive voice.
 Never use "I" in academic writing.
 Everyone has these maxims about writing and grammar.
 This course will interrogate those maxims and provide systematic ways to draft, revise, and polish prose based on the needs and demands of the audience.
 More specifically, students consider matters of sentence structure and sentence rhythm, cohesion and concision, as well as voice and point of view.
-Through a series of shorter and longer writing and grammar skills, all with the goal of writing with improved clarity and grace.
+Through a series of shorter and longer writing assignments, in-class exercises and activities, and course readings, students hone their writing and grammar skills, all with the goal of writing with improved clarity and grace.
 The course is open to all students who want to take their writing to a next level of sophistication, clarity, and range.